 There are now 11,800 post office branches in the UK.

 Their number has fallen sharply from its peak in 1963 of 25,000.
 A closure programme was particularly vigorous in the past decade with 6,600 closing since the year 2000.
-Although as of 2012 there are currently no further plans to close any more.
+Although as of 2012 there were no further plans to close any more.

 WESTBOURNE GROVE - NOTTING HILL POST OFFICE